Random motility regulation as a generic mechanism of community formation: Random-motility-regulation model

-where $\cS$ is a sigmoidal function and the density is measured locally as $\tilde \rho_\nu\equiv K\ast \rho_\nu$, with $K$ a convolution kernel representing the transport of signaling molecules or metabolites (See Methods for details).
-We set the unit of length such that the range of $K$ is $\ell_{\rm int}=1$.
-The density $\bar\rho$ represents the typical density around which motility regulation impacts the self-propulsion speed while $\varphi$ controls the density range over which bacteria are sensitive to motility regulation.
-Finally, the matrix $\kappa_{\mu\nu}$ determines the specific interaction between strains $\mu$ and $\nu$, i.e. how strain $\nu$ enhances ($\kappa_{\mu\nu} > 0$) or inhibits ($\kappa_{\mu\nu} < 0$) the self-propulsion speed of strain $\mu$.
-This is depicted schematically in Fig.~\ref{fig:model}b.
-We note that our results are robust to the precise choice for the functional form~\eqref{eq:v_mu_random}, as discussed in Section~\ref{sec:extension}.
+where $\cS$ is a sigmoidal function and $\varphi$ controls the sensitivity of motility to the variations of the energy available to the bacterium.
+(See Appendix~\ref{app:motility_regulation} for a discussion of Eq.~\eqref{eq:v_mu_random}.)
+All in all, metabolic interactions are modelled through the effective density-based motility regulation given by Eq.~\eqref{eq:v_mu_random}: Strain $\nu$ then either enhances ($\kappa_{\mu\nu} > 0$) or inhibits ($\kappa_{\mu\nu} < 0$) the self-propulsion speed of strain $\mu$ as depicted schematically in Fig.~\ref{fig:sketch}b.
+We note that our results are robust to the precise choice for the functional form of Eq.~\eqref{eq:v_mu_random}, as discussed in Section~\ref{sec:extension}.

-In most of this article, we model the random motility-regulation using independent Gaussian distributed $\kappa_{\mu\nu}$.
-This allows for analytical progress, but, as often with random-matrix theory, we expect that our results extend to distributions with finite means and variances~\cite{biroli2018marginally}.
+In most of this article, we model the random motility-regulation using independent Gaussian-distributed $\kappa_{\mu\nu}$.
+This choice allows for analytical progress, and, as often with random-matrix theory, we expect that our results extend to distributions with finite means and variances~\cite{biroli2018marginally}.
 The distribution of $\kappa_{\mu \nu}$ is then entirely determined by its first two moments, which we define as:

-We first note that the scaling of the average simply ensures that the sum in~\eqref{eq:v_mu_random} remains finite in the large $N$ limit.
-The scaling of the variance will prove to be such that the fragmentation transition occurs for $\sigma^2 \sim \cO(1)$: \textit{weak} random motility regulation thus suffices to drive community formation.
-Different scalings can then be extrapolated by sending $\sigma^2$ to $0$ or $\infty$, as has been done for the generalized Lotka-Volterra (GLV) model~\cite{lorenzana2022well}.
-For generality, we allow $m\neq 0$ to model a possible average inhibition ($m<0$) or enhancement ($m>0$) of the self-propulsion speed that could result from the systematic effect of metabolic or quorum-sensing interactions.
+We first note that the scaling of $\langle \kappa_{\mu \nu} \rangle$ simply ensures that the sum in Eq.~\eqref{eq:v_mu_random} remains finite in the large-$N$ limit.
+The scaling of the variance will prove to be such that the fragmentation transition occurs for $\sigma^2 \sim \cO(1)$: \textit{Weak} random motility regulation thus suffices to drive community formation.
+Different scalings can then be extrapolated by sending $\sigma^2$ to $0$ or to $\infty$, as discussed in the Appendix~\ref{app:scaling}.
+Below, we focus on the case $m\leq 0$, where most of the interesting physics happens, which is also the most biologically relevant case since we expect competition to make the self-propulsion of species $\mu$ decrease on average when the densities of the other species increase~\cite{liu2019self}.